Income Protection Insurance.

 What you need to know.

-Here are the three main points you need to understand Income Protection.
+With these variables to consider, income protection can seem complex.
+Here are the three main points you need to understand about income protection policies.

 There is a maximum benefit that will vary from one insurer to another but is normally around 75% of gross income.
 The benefit is normally paid monthly to the policyholder after a set deferred period.